Sazid60/In-Depth-Mongodb-Queries/Readme.md

 ### Understanding of element operator, array query operator , $exists, $type, $size

-- if we want to make sure the data really exist in the documents we will use $exists.
+- If we want to make sure the data really exist in the documents we will use $exists.
 There is problem with it it can not identify null and undefined
 - Structure
   ```javascript
   {field : {$exist : <boolean>}}